elihunter173/website/content/notes/3f/csc326/index.md

   paid INT,
   -- id is OUR primary key
   PRIMARY KEY (id),
-  -- Create a column called purchase which is a foreign key referencing the -- recipes.id column.
+  -- Create a column called purchase which is a
+  -- foreign key referencing the recipes.id
-  -- If this foreign key references the same key in multiple different tables -- we can list them out after `REFERENCES`
+  -- column.
+If this foreign key references the
+  -- same key in multiple different tables we
+  -- can list them out after `REFERENCES`
   FOREIGN KEY (purchase) REFERENCES recipes(id)
 );
 ```